Home » History

 Visiting Fort Ligonier to Learn About the French and Indian War

-Four years later, with the French and Indian War raging, the British cut a new path out to western Pennsylvania and built a fort in Loyalhanna.
+After his defeat four years earlier at Fort Necessity, a young George Washington was part of the British Army’s Forbes Campaign that cut a new path out to western Pennsylvania and built a fort in Loyalhanna in 1758.
 While building what would become Fort Ligonier, the fort was attacked twice but didn’t fall to the enemy.

 Ultimately, as the British pressed beyond Fort Ligonier to Fort Duquesne in Pittsburgh, the fort became an important outpost for troops and supplies, as well as communications.
 The size of the fort swelled to over 5,000 troops, Native Americans, merchants, women, and children by November 1758, making it the second largest town in Pennsylvania behind Philadelphia.

 Returning to the front lines, George Washington spent a bit of time at the fort.
-Ultimately, with the defeat of the French and Native Americans in 1763, the fort became unnecessary and was decommissioned in 1766.
+Ultimately, with the defeat of the French and Native Americans in 1763, the fort became unnecessary and was decommissioned in 1766, after Pontiac’s Rebellion.

 You’ll likely first notice a collection of papers that are from Washington’s personal notes.
 Despite his wishes that they be destroyed, the pages were saved and are now in the museum’s collection.
 Unfortunately, replicas are often on display, but the originals are put out several times a year to be seen by the public.